-DriveWorks Pro: Specification Flow [send feedback...]
+Specification Flow

-The specification flow task provides the ability to customize the behavior of specifications created by running a project.
+The Specification Flow task provides the ability to customize the behavior of specifications created by running a project.
 Multiple steps can be configured, and the actions that are taken at each customized.

 Specification Flow gives complete control over the specification process.